Types of Industrial Space: Flex, Warehouse & More

 Professional Service with Equipment

-Flexible space in business parks with climate control, enhanced security, and professional appearance with good parking.
+Best solution: Flex space in business park with climate control, enhanced security, and professional appearance with good parking.

 Conversion Potential Between Space Types